afontaine/ECE421/sparse_matrix/Questions.md

    A sparse matrix is a matrix where most of the cells have the value 0.
-It should support all the features a base matrix supports, but provide a much more effecient memory format.
-These features primarily include 3 main categories: construction, enumerating/indexing, and arithmatic.
+It should support all the features a base matrix supports, but provide a much more efficient memory format.
+These features primarily include 3 main categories: construction, enumerating/indexing, and arithmetic.

 2. What sources of information should you consult to derive features?
 Do analogies exist?
 If so with what?